 Fun on the Farm

-Cow House Studios is located on the O’Gorman family farm.
-Much of our time is spent here and in the surrounding area.
-Outside of the studio, you can enjoy hiking and mountain biking in the Blackstairs Mountains, or gather around one of our campfires.
-Take time out of the day to seek a private spot under a tree to read a book, or challenge a new friend to a game of ping pong or chess.
+Much of our time is spent on the O’Gorman family farm and in the surrounding area.
+You can enjoy hiking and mountain biking in the Blackstairs Mountains or gather around one of our campfires.
+Take time out of the day to seek a private spot under a tree to read a book or challenge a new friend to a game of ping pong or chess.
 Play fetch with the dogs or try your luck at fishing in the pond.
 Sit back and enjoy a movie on the big screen, make some music, or help out in the kitchen baking scones for the next morning’s breakfast.
 There is sure to be something for everyone to compliment a productive day in the studio.

-Ireland’s rich cultural history, expansive skies and beautiful landscapes are an endless source of inspiration.
-You will be exposed to a variety of art, Irish and international, contemporary and ancient which will inspire your work upon returning to the Cow House.
+Ireland’s rich cultural history, expansive skies, and beautiful landscapes are an endless source of inspiration.
+You will be exposed to varied artworks, Irish and international, contemporary and ancient, which will inspire your work upon returning to the Cow House.

-Home to many historic treasures, Ireland’s largest city was once an ancient settlement founded by the Vikings over 1000 years ago.
-Today Dublin has a youthful, vibrant, modern culture with great shopping, cafés, music and restaurants.
+Home to many historical treasures, Ireland’s largest city was once an ancient settlement founded by the Vikings over 1000 years ago.
+Dublin has a youthful, vibrant, modern culture with great shopping, cafés, music, and restaurants.
 We visit a selection of museums, contemporary galleries and visit professional artists in their studios.

-Through our international artist residency program, we have built meaningful relationships with artists, curators and many art institutions.
-While in Dublin, we strive to organise an exciting two-day itinerary, facilitating a unique insight into the Dublin art scene.
+Our international artist residency program has helped us build meaningful relationships with artists, curators, and many art institutions.
+While in Dublin, with our extended network’s support, we strive to organize an exciting day-long itinerary, facilitating unique insight into the Dublin art scene.

 Some of the places we may visit include…